-Such a detection raises questions about the stability of small PAHs in the interstellar medium, due to their likely vulnerability to highly energetic radiation.\cite{Jochims:1999fk} Shortly after their existence was theoretically postulated, it was suggested that small PAHs might undergo a specific radiative relaxation process called recurrent fluorescence (RF), also known as Poincaré fluorescence,\cite{leger1988predicted} which would enhance their stability.
-Following the transient heating mechanism,\cite{Sellgren:1983aa} in which PAH molecules absorb UV or visible radiation, they can be excited to high-energy electronic states.
+Such a detection raises questions about the stability of small PAHs in the interstellar medium, due to their likely vulnerability to VUV photons of energies up to 13.6 eV.\cite{Jochims:1999fk} Shortly after their existence was theoretically postulated, it was suggested that small PAHs might undergo a specific radiative relaxation process called recurrent fluorescence (RF), also known as Poincaré fluorescence,\cite{leger1988predicted} which would enhance their stability.
+According to the transient heating mechanism,\cite{Sellgren:1983aa} PAH molecules can be excited to high electronic states upon absorption of visible or UV radiation.
 Individual molecules can then rapidly undergo internal conversion (IC), transferring electronic excitation into vibrational energy in the electronic ground state.
 Subsequently, relaxation can proceed further through the emission of IR photons, thereby causing the AIBs.

-Among the various possible relaxation mechanisms taking place upon transient heating, which notably include fragmentation, RF can occur when sufficient energy remains in the vibrational modes of the molecule to excite a low-lying electronic excited state through inverse internal conversion (IIC).\cite{Karny:1979aa} Subsequent relaxation to the electronic ground state proceeds via electronic fluorescence in the near-IR or visible regions (see Fig.~\ref{fig:jabdiag}).
-This alternative mechanism is not observed in dense media, as collisions with the surrounding environment dissipate energy faster than the characteristic IIC timescale, yet it is relevant under low densities.
-RF was directly observed in the Zare group\cite{Karny:1979aa} as delayed electronic luminescence following multi-photon IR photon absorption in collision-free conditions and taking place over time scales of a few $\mu$s.
-It was also proposed later by Léger and co-workers\cite{leger1988predicted} as a possibly important mechanism occurring in PAH molecules in the ISM, providing an additional radiative relaxation pathway enhancing their stability.
-More recently, it has also been suggested that RF could contribute to the near-IR emission continuum observed in the ISM.\cite{Lacinbala:2023aa}
+Among the various possible relaxation mechanisms taking place upon transient heating, which notably include fragmentation, RF can occur when sufficient energy remains in the vibrational modes of the molecule to excite a low-lying electronic excited state through inverse internal conversion (IIC).\cite{Karny:1979aa} Subsequent relaxation to the electronic ground state can occur via electronic fluorescence in the near-IR or visible regions (see Fig.~\ref{fig:jabdiag}).
+This alternative mechanism is not observed in dense media, in which collisions with the surrounding environment dissipate energy faster than the characteristic IIC timescale, but it becomes relevant under low densities.
+For example, RF was directly observed over time scales of a few $\mu$s in the Zare group\cite{Karny:1979aa} as delayed electronic luminescence following multiphoton IR photon absorption of small molecules in collision-free conditions.
+In the astrochemical context, RF was proposed by Léger and coworkers\cite{leger1988predicted} as a possibly important mechanism occurring in PAH molecules in the ISM over timescales that can be significantly extended up to a few ms. More recently, RF was suggested to occur in neutral carbon clusters, a potentially important compound in the ISM, possibly contributing to the near-IR emission continuum.\cite{Lacinbala:2023aa}